The oldest public wildflower garden in the United States

 The leaves are compound, 1 to 4 times 3-parted.
 Each branch of the compound leaf has 3 to 5 thin leaflets that have 3 to 12 round-toothed lobes, and are on long stalks - the entire leaf can be up to a foot long.
 The leaflets are somewhat circular to kidney shape and can have bases that are wedge shaped.
 The largest leaflets are more than 15 mm wide.
 Both the leaflets and the stalk are hairless except that some plants may have glandular hair on the underside of the leaflet.

 The inflorescence is an elongated panicle composed of lateral umbels at the top of the flowering stem.

-Flowers: Early Meadow is dioecious, that is, plants have either male or female flowers but not both.
+Flowers: Early Meadow-rue is dioecious, that is, plants have either male or female flowers but not both.
 The male flowers are 4 to 5 parted, with greenish to purplish oblong sepals that have white margins.
-Petals are not present at flowering time.
-Stamens number 10 or more and droop with the yellow to greenish-yellow filaments and anthers of the stamens longer than the sepals - the whole flower looks like a long drooping collection of anthers.
+Sepals fall away early, there are no petals.
+Stamens number 10 or more and droop with the yellow to greenish-yellow filaments and anthers of the stamens longer than the sepals - the whole flower looks like a long drooping collection of anthers and filaments.
 The female flowers are held more erect, have greenish-purple sepals and numerous whitish flattened styles with light purple stigmas, each pistil connecting to an ovule (capable of producing a seed).
 In the Thalictrum species the stigma extends down the side of the style.
 Flowers and leaves form at about the same time.
 Flowers are wind pollinated.